Social Work (SOWK)

 Pre-requisites: graduate standing in the MSW program or permission of the instructor.

-This course focuses on intervention and ongoing assessment as well as the evaluation phases of generalist social work practice.
-It provides didactic and experiential learning experiences relative to communication strategies, counseling/ therapy skills, practice evaluation strategies, and supervision/consultation.
-At the completion of the course, students will have the ability to engage in generalist social work practice with individuals and families.
+Focuses on intervention and ongoing assessment as well as the evaluation phases of generalist social work practice.
+Provides didactic and experiential learning experiences relative to communication strategies, counseling/ therapy skills, practice evaluation strategies, and supervision/consultation.
+At the completion of the course, students have the ability to engage in generalist social work practice with individuals and families.

 SOWK 559.
 SCHOOL SOCIAL WORK AND SCHOOL LAW.
 4 Credits.

-This course will review Federal and State legislation as well as local policies which affect the role of the social worker in the public school.
-We will review how the school system functions as a part of our total society.
-The course will describe how social work knowledge, skills, and values provide an ecological approach to preventative, crisis, and remedial care for school children and their families.
+Reviews Federal and State legislation as well as local policies that affect the role of the social worker in the public school.
+Reviews how the school system functions as a part of our total society.
+Describes how social work knowledge, skills, and values provide an ecological approach to preventative, crisis, and remedial care for school children and their families.

 SOWK 561.
 ADVANCED STANDING SEMINAR.
 6 Credits.